paritytech/devops-guide/src/monitoring/prometheus.md

 # Prometheus

-**“Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.”** - Prometheus Github Repository
+> “Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.” - Prometheus GitHub repository.

 Prometheus is the engine which drives our monitoring system.
 For our example we will mainly focus on two sections: